-There is no charge for our morning or afternoon GAP program unless parents abuse our 5:00 p.m. pick-up time.
+There is no charge for our morning or afternoon GAP unless parents abuse our 5:00 p.m. pick-up time.
 Starting at 5:00 p.m., parents/guardians will be charged \$5.00 for every 5 minutes until the student(s) are signed out of the GAP program.
 If children are left in our GAP program past 5:15 and we are unable to contact a parent or guardian, the Mt.
 Lebanon Police will be contacted.
+Students can be made ineligible for GAP based on behavior and/or consistent late pick ups.